robinhood/faust/docs/userguide/tables.rst

 Table Sharding
 --------------

-Tables should be sharded such that the key distribution across Kafka partitions is disjoint.
+Tables shall be sharded such that the key distribution across Kafka partitions is disjoint.
 This ensures that all computation for a subset of keys happen together in the same worker process.